Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Introduction

-Recent years have shown that nonsmooth multigrid are able to solve nonsmooth problems from mechanics efficiently without the need for solving global linear systems of equations~\cite{GraeserSander2019,sander_jaap:2019,graeser_sack_sander:2009,GraeserKornhuber2009b,kornhuber:1997, KopanicakovaKrause2020}.
-This makes them vastly more efficient than operator-splitting or Newton-based methods.
-As there are no sparse matrix factorizations, memory consumption remains low.
-In addition, these multigrid methods can be shown to converge globally, i.e., from any initial iterate, and for any load step.
+Recent years have shown that nonsmooth multigrid methods are able to solve variational nonsmooth problems from mechanics efficiently without the need for solving global linear systems of equations~\cite{GraeserSander2019,sander_jaap:2020,graeser_sack_sander:2009,GraeserKornhuber2009b,kornhuber:1997, KopanicakovaKrause2020}.
+This can make them vastly more efficient than operator-splitting or Newton-based methods.
+As there are no sparse matrix factorizations, memory consumption remains linear in the number of unknowns.
+In addition, these multigrid methods can be shown to converge globally (i.e., from any initial iterate and for any load step) to a stationary point of the objective functional.
 The proof exploits the above-mentioned variational structure, together with certain separability properties.
 As one such method, the Truncated Nonsmooth Newton Multigrid method (TNNMG) can treat the pointwise constraints of the increment problems directly, i.e., without artificial regularization or tricks like the $\mathcal{H}$-field technique~\cite{miehe+hofacker+welschinger10}.
 The idea is that TNNMG only needs to handle these constraints in a series of low-dimensional subproblems, each of which is easy to solve by itself.
 As a consequence, solving the problems with constraints is not appreciably slower than solving the corresponding unconstrained problem.